 - Acqua Alta is a high tide caused by two winds.
 The water is flooding the streets, and you can see the effect of it in beautifully captured photographs of Saint Mark Square.

-- The populations of Venice has dropped dramatically in the last decades and is now somewhere between 60 000 and 50 000 inhabitants.
+- The population of Venice has dropped dramatically in the last decades and is now somewhere between 60 000 and 50 000 inhabitants.
 Locals are leaving Venice due to the increase in mass tourism, which has several negative impacts on Venice’s future.

 Getting to Venice from the airport

 Venice’s official airport is Marco Polo on the mainland.
 You can get to Venice from the airport either by bus or water taxi.
 We pre-ordered a cab pick up which took us to Venice.
 Our hotel was just one bridge crossing and 5 min walking from the drop-off – it was hassle-free.
 I recommend you decide on transportation depending on the location of your hotel, but a boat will be most convenient to get you to any place.
-YOU CAN CHECK PRICES AND DROP-OFF AREAS HERE
+CHECK PRICES AND DROP-OFF AREAS

 Where to stay in Venice Italy